-Our client, the Moscow Municipal Compulsory Medical Insurance Fund, is a state agency formed to finance compulsory health insurance programs and control the rational use of funds.
+Our client, the Municipal Compulsory Medical Insurance Fund, is a state agency formed to finance compulsory health insurance programs and control the rational use of funds.

 Insurance fraud is a serious problem for the Fund.
 Fraudulent claims make up a significant part of all claims received by the Fund, which leads to severe financial losses every year.